InsharaDev/GetContactsList/README.md

 - Salesforce CLI installed.
 - Access to deploy Apex classes and Lightning web components in your org.

+### Setting up Visual Studio Code
+ 1. Install Visual Studio Code (VSCode) if you haven't already:
+ Download and install VSCode from the official website: [https://code.visualstudio.com/](https://code.visualstudio.com/)
+ 2. Install the Salesforce Extension Pack:
+ In VSCode, go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.
+Search for "Salesforce Extension Pack" and click Install.

 ### Installation

 1. Clone the repository to your local machine or download the source code as a ZIP file.

 2. Authenticate with your Salesforce org using the Salesforce CLI:

-  **** sfdx force:auth:web:login ****
+  **sfdx force:auth:web:login**

 3. Navigate to the root directory of the cloned/downloaded project.

-4. Deploy the Apex controller class to your org using the following command:
+4. Deploy the Apex controller class to your org using the following command in VScode:

   **sfdx force:source:deploy -u [username] -p force-app/main/default/classes/ContactController.cls**

-5. Deploy the Lightning web component to your org using the following command:
+5. Deploy the Lightning web component to your org using the following command in VSCode:

   **sfdx force:source:deploy -u [username] -p force-app/main/default/lwc/contactList**